Ipgnosis/ipgn_covid/README.md

 </tr>
 </table>

-There also exists a synthetic 'country' (International) is a catch-all bucket for cases that are not assignable to a specific country.
+There also exists a synthetic 'country' (International) as a catch-all bucket for cases that are not assignable to a specific country.

 <table>
 <tr>